-Colleen C. Myles is a human/cultural geographer specializing in political ecology and fermented landscapes.
+Colleen C. Myles is a human/cultural geographer specializing in political ecology and what she called 'fermented landscapes'.
 Her research and teaching focus on land and environmental management, (ex)urbanization, sustainability, tourism, food and agriculture, and the geography of fermentation (including wine, beer, cider, and spirits).

 Yvon Le Caro is a teacher-researcher in rural geography and planning.
 He has worked on diverse topics from agronomy to agricultural economics to social geography.
 His teaching focuses on the geography and planning of rural areas, at the scale of Brittany, France, the European Union and the world.

 Was this your first visit to Rennes 2 and how did this interesting collaboration first come about?